Āryatārā Atiyoga

 Bindu at our heart radiates out these infinite lights one by one: ए blue, यं green, रं red, बं white, लं yellow

-oṃ e ho śuddhe śuddhe । yaṃ ho śuddhe śuddhe । raṃ ho śuddhe śuddhe । vaṃ ho śuddhe śuddhe । laṃ ho śuddhe śuddhe । e yaṃ raṃ vaṃ laṃ śuddhe śodhanaye svāhā॥The five elements.
+oṃ e ho śuddhe śuddhe । yaṃ ho śuddhe śuddhe । raṃ ho śuddhe śuddhe । vaṃ ho śuddhe śuddhe । laṃ ho śuddhe śuddhe । e yaṃ raṃ vaṃ laṃ śuddhe śodhanaye svāhā॥The five great elements -

 - संस्कृतम्-Sanskrit